 After a lengthy legal battle among multiple parties, the Wright Amendment was instituted to restrict the operations of passenger aircraft at Dallas Love Field to locations within Texas and the neighboring states of Arkansas, Louisiana, Oklahoma and New Mexico.

-The stifllng regulations of the Wright Amendment remained law until an effort was begun to repeal it in 2005.
+The stifling regulations of the Wright Amendment remained law until an effort was begun to repeal it in 2005.
 Certain restrictions were lifted, and the entire Wright Amendment was allowed to expire on October 13, 2014.

 Love Field immediately saw drastic passenger growth and today is the 31st-busiest airport in the United States and busiest medium-hub airport despite its federally mandated cap of 20 gates and barring of international travel.
 In 2018, Love Field surpassed 8 million enplaned passengers for the first time.